 ✔ If you’ve missed payments, catch up as soon as possible

-3. Reduce Your Credit Utilization
+3. Slash Your Credit Utilization Rate

 Your credit utilization ratio is the amount of credit you’re using compared to your total credit limit.
 A lower utilization rate signals responsible credit management.